 Next, search for the Carbon Black Cloud desktop.
 Click to open into the desktop either via HTML access or Horizon Client access.

-The Carbon Black Cloud Workload Plug-in for vSphere integrates carbon black security capabilities directly in the vSphere Client.
+The following section details the basics of accessing and using the Carbon Black Cloud Workload Plug-In in vSphere.
+The Carbon Black Cloud Workload Plug-in for vSphere integrates CB security capabilities directly in the vSphere Client.

 On the desktop, launch on the shortcut named “vCenter Server”.